 -

 GNU Hurd:

-GNU
+GNU Hurd

-Hurd developed by the GNU Project is a microkernel to replace the Unix kernel and it is based on GNU Mach,
+developed by the GNU Project is a microkernel

-the Linux kernel.
+can also be used to replace the Linux kernel.
 As such, the GNU Hurd

 project is to create a "general-purpose kernel

-suitable for the GNU operating system" (Nov.
+suitable for the GNU operating system" (11/2020)

-systems for full compliance between
+compliance between systems.

+-